 - MHA 500 Health Services Organization & Development

-- MBA 620 Management of Human Resources for Healthcare
+- MHA 620 Management of Human Resources for Healthcare

 - MHA 625 Quality Improvement for Healthcare Organizations